DBraun/DawDreamer/README.md

 ### Polyphony in Faust

 Polyphony is supported too.
 You simply need to provide DSP code that refers to correctly named parameters such as `freq` or `note`, `gain`, and `gate`.
 For more information, see the FAUST [manual](https://faustdoc.grame.fr/manual/midi/#standard-polyphony-parameters).
 In DawDreamer, you must set the number of voices on the processor to 1 or higher.
-0 disables polyphony.
-Refer to `tests/test_faust_poly.py`.
+The default (0) disables polyphony.
+Refer to [tests/test_faust_poly\*.py](https://github.com/DBraun/DawDreamer/tree/main/tests).

 ### Soundfiles in Faust

 Faust code in DawDreamer can use the [soundfile](https://faustdoc.grame.fr/manual/syntax/#soundfile-primitive) primitive.
 Normally `soundfile` is meant to load `.wav` files, but DawDreamer uses it to receive data from numpy arrays.
+Refer to [tests/test_faust_soundfile.py](https://github.com/DBraun/DawDreamer/blob/main/tests/test_faust_soundfile.py)

 **soundfile_test.py**
 ```python